PX4/PX4-user_guide/en/flight_controller/pixhack_v3.md

 The board is a variant of the SOLO Pixhawk 2 (PH2) flight controller, which is in turn based on the [Pixhawk-project](https://pixhawk.org/) **FMUv3** open hardware design.
 It runs PX4 on the [NuttX](http://nuttx.org) OS, and is fully compatible with both PX4 or ArduPilot (APM) firmware.

-*Pixhack V3* has significant improvements with respect to the original design, including better interface layout and the addition of vibration damping and a thermostat system
+*Pixhack V3* has significant improvements with respect to the original design, including better interface layout and the addition of vibration damping and a thermostat system.

 ![Pixhack v3](../../assets/flight_controller/pixhack_v3/pixhack_v3_157_large_default.jpg)

-The controller is designed to be used with a domain-specific carrier board in order to reduce the wiring, improve reliability, and ease of assembly.
-For example, a carrier board for a commercial inspection vehicle might include connections for a companion computer, while a carrier board for a racer could includes ESCs form the frame of the vehicle.

 ## Quick Summary